Thomas F. Anderson Second World War correspondence

 .025 Linear feet (1 folder)

-Correspondence from Thomas F. Anderson to his sister, Regina Anderson, during the Second World War.
+This collection contains one correspondence from Thomas F. Anderson to his sister Regina Anderson during the Second World War.

 Immediate Source of Acquisition